 While you are in confusion as to what to choose for your business, consider a few questions and answer them.
 These questions can be

 How Does SAAS or Software as a service works?

-All these opportunity to access the software is based on a subscription model like we understood above in case of Netflix as a SaaS.
+All these opportunities to access the software are based on a subscription model as we understood above in the case of Netflix as a SaaS.

-All the customers of SaaS are offered the same copy of software which they can use and setup the way they want to use.
+All the customers of SaaS are offered the same copy of the software which they can use and set up the way they want to use it.
 If the SaaS vendor pushes any new update, it is updated for all the customers depending upon the SLA’s [ Service level agreement ].

 The customer data can be stored according to the policies of the SaaS business which customers can customize.
 The data can be stored locally by customers or on the cloud.

-The best thing about using SaaS is, if it allows API’s [ which mostly they offer ] you can integrate other softwares that you are already using and improve work performances.
+The best thing about using SaaS is if it allows APIs [ which mostly they offer ] you can integrate other software that you are already using and improve work performances.

 SAAS Vs On Premise software: Which Is Better?